hidacow/CPPstudy/README.md

   Author: hidacow

 ## Introduction
-  Personal answer key for the CES C++ 2020ALP course
+  Personal answer for the 2020 CES C++ ALP course

   This repo is intended for studying purposes